 All stroke or TIA patients with symptoms potentially related to their carotid artery circulation territory should have carotid imaging requested immediately and the results discussed with the Stroke Consultant.
 No carotid investigation is required for patients with primary intracerebral haemorrhage.

-In a patient with moderate to severe (>50% stenosis) carotid disease, discuss immediately with the local Stroke Team to assess suitability for surgery and the need for any alteration in secondary prevention medication.
+In a patient with moderate to severe (>50% stenosis) carotid disease, discuss immediately with the local stroke team to assess need for further imaging, suitability for surgery and the need for any alteration in secondary prevention medication.

 - Smoking – Record tobacco consumption, advise smoking cessation and offer referral to Smoking Cessation Service (see Appendix 1).

 - Exercise – Provide general supportive advice for healthy active lifestyle within functional limits.